-A picture is a thousand words in daily life and a million in issue reporting.
-A defect report without a screenshot is like a map without gps.
+A defect report without a screenshot is like a map without a GPS.
 You can do without it, but it will take much longer to figure out.

 - Web localization testing – Forms can be submitted using automation and links can be verified

 - Software localization testing – Functional validation can be performed via automation.